French liberal MEPs silent on EU weapons in Yemen

 "The French mirage bombers are used by the United Arab Emirates to do exactly the same," she added.

-And both planes are equipped with Mk80 bombs manufactured by RWM, the Italian subsidiary of German Rhienmetall.
+And both planes are equipped with Mk80 bombs manufactured by RWM, the Italian subsidiary of German Rheinmetall.

 The French majority state-owned DCI Groupe is also currently training Saudi soldiers on how to best fire rockets into Yemen.